Why is the time right?

 PLEASE READ BEFORE SUBMISSION

-• We will offer story development and speaker coaching as a part of our training program
+• We will offer story development and speaker coaching as a part of our bootcamp

 • Watch TEDxYouth videos to get familiar with the format